goldginkgo/get-silver-fern-visa/README.md

 It is useful when you have completed the Silver Fern Schema and payment is your only step towards SFV when places are available.
-So you must be aware of your application form id.

 Two functions are provided:
   - Inform the user by email if there are places available for the visa.
   - Launch Chrome, sign in SFV website and display the payment page automatically.
+(Your need to be aware of your application form id.)

 For command line options, refer to the following:
 ```